flipperdevices/flipperzero-firmware/README.md

 This is often enough to make an initial idea about the encoding used and if the selected modulation is correct.

-The secondary goal of ProtoView is to provide a well-documented application for the Flipper.
+The secondary goal of ProtoView is to provide a somewhat-documented application for the Flipper (even if ProtoView is a pretty atypical application: does not sue the standard widgets and other abstractions provded by the framework).
 Many apps dealing with the *subghz subsystem* (the Flipper abstraction to work with the [CC1101 chip](https://www.ti.com/product/CC1101)) tend to be complicated and completely undocumented.
 This is unfortunately true for the firmware of the device itself.
 It's a shame because especially